rpp30-boc-heartbleed/whimsical/README.md

 ## Research

 <!-- Workflow and Key lessons from your team - specifically those related to: Agile, CI/CD, testing, working with external stakeholders, ticketing, and user stories. -->
+Everyone needs to be on the same page as to what features will be included and how the app will flow to ensure full integration of components and that client needs are met.
+This may require far more time and communication than a standard daily standup, especially in the beginning, but is well worth the investment of extra time to minimize unnecessary pivots and expensive refactoring during the building process.
+Discussing the user story as a narrative and as a diagram was extremely helpful to clarify what features to include, how they related to each other, and who would be responsible for them respectively.
 <!--
 * Your git workflow, style guides, commit guides, etc
 * What did you learn from the process